Ready 'n' Steady

 "Ready 'n' Steady" is a song by American musicians Dennis Lucchesi and Jim Franks, recorded in 1979.
-The song appeared on Billboard's Bubbling Under the Hot 100 chart for three weeks in June 1979, with the artist credited as Lucchesi's first and middle initials, D. A., which he had used as his stage name as a regional performer.
+The song appeared on Billboard's Bubbling Under the Hot 100 chart for three weeks in June 1979, despite not being released as a record, and possibly not even receiving airplay.
+The song was credited to Lucchesi's first and middle initials, D. A., which he had used as his stage name as a regional performer.

-For decades, the identity of D.A. was unknown, and no evidence of the song, nor any recording of it, could be found; this led many record collectors to consider the song a "phantom record" that possibly did not even exist.
-In 2016, researcher Paul Haney used copyright records to trace and find the record, giving the song its first known public exposure.
+For decades, the identity of D.A. was unknown.
+Further, no evidence of the song, nor any recording of it, could be found.
+This led many record collectors to consider the song a "phantom record" that possibly did not even exist.
+In 2016, researcher Paul Haney used copyright records to trace and find the recording, giving the song its first known public exposure.

 On the Billboard Bubbling Under chart

 The June 16, 1979, issue of Billboard listed 10 records on its Bubbling Under Hot 100 Singles chart, a chart which lists songs ranking just below entry onto the magazine's main chart, the Billboard Hot 100; the Bubbling Under rankings began with position number 101.
 One of these was "Ready 'n' Steady" by D.A., listed at the number 106 position (sixth among the ten Bubbling Under records).
 The record, listed as being released on the Rascal label, moved up to number 103 on June 23, then up to number 102 the following week before disappearing from the chart.